noir-lang/noir/docs/docs/developers/contracts/references/storage/public_state.md

 ## Overview

-The `PublicState` struct is generic over the variable type `T`.
+The `PublicMutable` (formerly known as `PublicState`) struct is generic over the variable type `T`.
 The type _must_ implement Serialize and Deserialize traits, as specified here:

 #include_code serialize /noir-projects/noir-protocol-circuits/src/crates/types/src/traits.nr rust
 #include_code deserialize /noir-projects/noir-protocol-circuits/src/crates/types/src/traits.nr rust

 The struct contains a `storage_slot` which, similar to Ethereum, is used to figure out _where_ in storage the variable is located.
 Notice that while we don't have the exact same [state model](../../../../learn/concepts/hybrid_state/main.md) as EVM chains it will look similar from the contract developers point of view.

-You can find the details of `PublicState` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_state.nr).
+You can find the details of `PublicMutable` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_mutable.nr).

 :::info
 An example using a larger struct can be found in the [lending example](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/lending_contract)'s use of an [`Asset`](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/lending_contract/src/asset.nr).